Blackheads! Possibly the most annoying skin condition there is based on sheer stubborn-ness!

 Squeezing blackheads can be a good step in helping to eliminate yours, if it's done right.

-It may be a temporary solution, as I'm sure you've discovered before, but it can help to 'kick start' the process of getting clear skin by getting rid of particularly stubborn ones.
+It may be a temporary solution but it can help to 'kick start' the process of getting clear skin by getting rid of really stubborn ones.

 Once they're gone, you can concentrate on refining the pores and preventing them from filling up again.
 For details on how to do that - and the only way to permanently get rid of those little plugs - see this page.